communicationcoder/ModelingGoals/README.md

 ## A Comprehensive Example:

-The data represent textual participants’ responses of 812 participants of the questionnaire described in the paper "A Theory-Driven Computational Measure of the Goal Construct in Communication Science."
-Responses from a single participant are aggregated together in a single document, leaving a total of 812 documents combined in a single data set.
+The data represent textual participants’ responses of 119 participants to the questionnaire described in the paper "A Theory-Driven Computational Measure of the Goal Activation in Communication Science."
+Participants were asked to list all the goals they could think of, leaving us with a total of 2976 documents—each participant providing up to 40 documents, across four time points.

 LDA assumes that a single document can contribute to multiple topics simultaneously; in other words, LDA explicitly models the actual distribution of words within each document.
 However, this assumption has drawbacks when modeling relatively shorter texts (e.g., twitter posts) because these documents may not contain enough meaningful words to model their distribution across topics.
-As a result, LDA models of longer texts produce more variance than with shorter texts—raising concerns when modeling open-ended responses.
+As a result, LDA models of longer texts produce more variance than with shorter texts.

 The goal of the analysis is to investigate participants’ responses of the questionnaire.